Overview

 In the Iron Lattice setting, magic did not disappear; it stabilized.
 What the ancient world called "spellcasting" is now understood as applied physics: the deliberate manipulation of harmonic frequencies that underlie all matter, information, and probability.
 Practitioners call these frequencies The Axioms and the act of working with them Harmonics.

-Harmonics replaced the broad-spectrum magical traditions of older settings.
+Harmonics are the refined result of the broad-spectrum magical traditions of ages past being formalized.
 In the Iron Lattice, there is no generic "Arcane" or "Divine" power.
-Each lineage evolved a distinct and coherent relationship with the Axioms over millennia, shaped by biology, culture, and necessity.
+Each lineage evolved a distinct and coherent relationship with the Axioms over millennia, shaped by biology, culture and necessity.
 The result is five Harmonic Traditions, four full Traditions and one Modifier, each mechanically distinct, each governing a different domain of reality.

-This module defines those Traditions as AxiomRPG Odd Talents, using the existing dice pool framework with one Setting Rule addition: the Friction Rule, which governs the cost of sustained Harmonic activity.
+This section defines those Traditions as AxiomRPG Odd Talents, using the existing dice pool framework with one Setting Rule addition: the Friction Rule, which governs the cost of sustained Harmonic activity.

 System Integration